In order to remain eligible in continuing years of study you must:

 - not be transferring from another institution

-- have a household income of £36,000 or less (as verified by the relevant Student Loans Company agency).
+- have a household income of £36,000 or less (as verified by the relevant SLC agency)

 - have academically progressed onto the next year of study of your course.

-The Chamberlain Award will be subject to annual reassessment to determine eligibility.
+The Chamberlain Award will be subject to annual and in-year reassessment to determine eligibility.
 We strongly recommend reading the Terms and Conditions for the Chamberlain Award.